 Add a baby shower Zoom background

-Sure, everyone is probably going to be tuning in from their living room, but the backdrop behind them doesn’t have to be.
-If you’ll be using Zoom for your gathering, have everyone “decorate” the Zoom room with custom baby shower backgrounds.
+Sure, everyone is probably going to be tuning in from their living room, but their backdrop behind them doesn’t have to be.
+If you’ll be using Zoom for your gathering, have everyone “decorate” their Zoom room with a custom baby shower virtual background.
 Check out our easy guide to adding your own Zoom baby shower background, here.
 Need help getting started?
-Our Personal Design Services team can make one for you.
+Our Personal Design Services team can make a baby shower zoom background to match your baby shower invitation and theme.
 Just contact us.
 You can also take the idea one step further with virtual party decor from our friends at Oh Happy Day!.

 Free Zoom background and “Pressed Blossoms” by Paperless Post